 It's rare to find a 20-something who has never experimented with their hair color.
-It's virtually unknown to find someone who's never dyed their hair and who works in the beauty industry.
+It's virtually unheard of to find someone who's never dyed their hair and who works in the beauty industry.
 But up until a few months ago, that was me.

 Growing up in a small town, I never gave myself permission to dye my hair.
 Everyone close to me would know it wasn't natural, so what was the point?
 And wasn't dyeing your hair just covering up your natural beauty?
-Truth be told, I equated hair dye to a low-level cosmetic procedure.
-This might sound dramatic, but it was what I thought for most of my teenage years.
+Truth be told, my perception of hair dye was equivalent to how I perceived a low-level cosmetic procedure.
+Now, it might sound dramatic, but it was what I thought for most of my teenage years.
 To take it one step further, I even felt noble in refusing to dye my hair, as though accepting my natural hair color meant I was somehow accepting myself along with all of my flaws and imperfections.
-I pledged to stick with my natural hair color well into my elderly age, as I so admired those women who fearlessly go gray.
+I pledged to stick with my natural hair color well into my elderly age, as I so admired those women whom I saw fearlessly go gray.

 It wasn't until a close friend dyed her hair freshman year of college that my opinion flipped.
 She went four shades darker, an abrupt transformation I didn't think I'd like.
 But much to my surprise, I loved it.
 It was so much more, well, her.
-This exceedingly ordinary experience showed me how hair color can suit one's personality just as much as one's appearance.
+This incredibly ordinary experience showed me how hair color can suit someone's personality just as much as their appearance.
 Realizing how easy hair color is to switch up, and how much fun the process can be, was mind-blowing.

 Suddenly, I didn't view hair dye as a guise or a façade; I viewed it as just another form of expression, like makeup.
 After all, everyone knows I don't have naturally bronzed eyelids or cherry-red lips, but what does that matter?
-Hair color accentuates; it doesn't hide.
+Like makeup, hair color accentuates; it doesn't hide.
 It's fun, experimental, and never binding.